 See the calculation of penalties here..

-The general receivables management policy has a friendly face, with negotiation as a core element, however Government budgetary commitments reinforced by politics mean that Treasury and the Tax Office are under enormous pressure to collect money.
+The general receivables management policy has negotiation as a core element, however Government budgetary commitments reinforced by politics mean that Treasury and the Tax Office are normally under pressure to collect money.

 For those affected by natural disasters, help is available which may include time to lodge and pay, remission of penalties and speeding up tax refunds.